hermangroup/docs/masternodes/dip3-upgrade.rst

 2. Register the DIP003 masternode

    - :ref:`From a hardware wallet <dmt-dip3-upgrade>`
-   - :ref:`From the Dash Core wallet <dashcore-dip3-upgrade>`
+   - :ref:`From the Historia Core wallet <historiacore-dip3-upgrade>`

-Step 1 should be done immediately as soon as Dash 0.13.0 is released.
+Step 1 should be done immediately as soon as Historia 0.13.0 is released.
 Once miners have updated and DIP003 has activated on the network, it will become possible to complete Step 2 and register a DIP003 masternode.
 After enough masternodes have completed this step, Spork 15